mehulkar/mehulkar.com/source/blog/2023/01/hydration.md

 [source](https://henry.codes/writing/how-to-make-a-website/)

-In the Modern Frontend landscape, "hydration" is typically referring to attaching event listeners to server-side rendered HTML and setting "state" and updating in-memory data structures that reflect the "state" of the application based on some serialzed data from the server.
+In the Modern Frontend landscape, "hydration" is typically referring to attaching event listeners to server-side rendered HTML and updating in-memory data structures that reflect the "state" of the application based on some serialzed data from the server.